wleuenberger/GitHub_HPCC_Tutorial/README.md

 ### [Output](Output/)
 Save your model output here
+`Placeholder.R`: Just here so that I can remove out.RData after running tutorials without deleting the entire folder.

 ### [Lecture materials](Lecture/)
 `HPCC_Presentation.*`: Rmd and html files of the brief slides accompanying this tutorial.